The Board oversees the strategic development of the university and ensures the effective use of resources and the general solvency of the institution.

 He is a graduate of the University of Bristol, with a BSc in Economics and Politics.
 He is also an experienced Pilotlighter, the charity that provides strategic advice to other charities.

-Des is Deputy Chair of the Finance and Resources Committee.
+Des is Chair of the Remuneration Committee and Deputy Chair of the Finance and Resources Committee.

 Debbie has had a distinguished career in Local Government most recently as the first female Chief Executive of Dorset County Council and the President of the Association of County Chief Executives.
 Debbie has spent a majority of her career working with communities and a wide range of organisations to transform and improve public services.
 She is an experienced strategic leader, has led major sector reorganisations including health and local government and successfully transformed large and complex organisations.